Why a Minor Matters

 Tips for Picking a Minor

-- Take time to assess the many disciplines available to you by researching them on the web and by talking with your academic advisor as well as with faculty members in each of the disciplines, so you can pick the right one for you.
+- Take time to assess the many disciplines available to you by researching them and by talking with your academic advisor as well as with faculty members in each of the disciplines you are considering.

 - If you are interested in a minor that complements your major, pick one that will enhance and broaden your insights and competencies but not be redundant in coursework.

-- If a particular discipline ignites a passion in you but is one you didn't want to major in because you weren't sure of its career marketability, consider choosing it as your minor.
+- If a particular discipline is one you are passionate about but isn't one you want to declare as your major, consider choosing it as a minor.

 - If you are interested in starting your own business one day, consider entrepreneurship as your minor so you can better understand and prepare for this future endeavor.